|NO SIGNIFICANT CHANGE|

 DATA SOURCE AND SUPPORTING INFORMATION

-Data for this indicator to 2016 were provided by Waikato Regional Council, consistent with Taylor, M. (2013) 'Soil Quality in the Waikato Region 2011', Waikato Regional Council Technical Report 2013/49.
-Hamilton, Waikato Regional Council.
+Data for this indicator were provided by Waikato Regional Council, consistent with Taylor, M., Cox, N., Littler, R. and Drewry, J. (2017) 'Trends in soil quality monitoring data in the Waikato region 1995-2015', Waikato Regional Council Technical Report 2017/26.
+Waikato Regional Council, Hamilton.

 Comparisons with New Zealand and other regions are expected to be available in future via the Waikato Regional Council Soil Scientist.

-Customised data request requirements: Contact is Waikato Regional Council for the estimated percentage of total productive land in the Waikato region failing two or more soil quality targets and related secondary indicators.
+Customised data request requirements: Contact is Waikato Regional Council for the estimated percentage of total productive land in the Waikato region meeting five or more soil quality targets and related secondary indicators.

 DATA AVAILABILITY – OTHER THAN WAIKATO REGION: